jgarzik/gdbm-native-rs/README.md

 * Read and Write GDBM databases
 * Written in safe, native Rust (no FFI).
 * Better-than-C:  Support all 32-/64-bit and big/little endian variants
+* Tuned for modern machines with solid state storage

 ## Status